utopia-foss/utopia/doc/usage/implement/unit-tests.rst

         );
     }

-The corresponding configuration (here: ``cfg``) should look something like this and can specify whether a certain parameter combination is expected to throw an exception, just like with ``check_exception``:
+The corresponding configuration (here: ``cfg``) can specify whether a certain parameter combination is expected to throw an exception, just like with ``check_exception``; it should look something like this:

 .. code-block:: yaml